Foreign students in Italy

 2. Writing an appeal letter

-Europass, in collaboration with the associations to which it belongs – Eduitalia and Asilswill deal with the appeal for you.
-We will check that all the documents you have sent are filled out – if they’re not we help you correct them – and help you write a well-written appeal letter.
-We will also find any evidence – to present to the TAR – to prove that the refusal wasn’t correct.
+Europass, in collaboration with the associations to which it belongs – Eduitalia and Asils – will deal with the appeal for you.
+We will check that all the documents you have sent are filled out – if they’re not, we will help you correct them – and help you write a well-written appeal letter.
+We will also find any evidence to present to the TAR to prove that the refusal wasn’t correct.

-After you will get your visa, don’t forget that within 8 days of your arrival in Italy you must request a residence permit.
-Let’s see how you can obtain your Italian residence permit.
+After you get your visa, don’t forget that within 8 days of your arrival in Italy, you must request a residence permit.

 Italian visa